QuivrHQ/quivr/README.md

   Choose either `Create all tables` if it's your first time or `Run migrations` if you are updating your database.

-  Alternatively you can run the script on the Supabase database via the web interface (SQL Editor -> `New query` -> paste the script -> `Run`)
+  Alternatively, you can run the script on the Supabase database via the web interface (SQL Editor -> `New query` -> paste the script -> `Run`)

   All the scripts can be found in the [scripts](scripts/) folder